bsiever/microbit-pxt-blehid/README.md

 ### ~hint
 #### Reprogramming without pairing

-If you are just making small changes to an already-paired micro:bit soon after you completed pairing (and using the same computer/browser), you can usually reprogram if without losing the stored key.
+If you are just making small changes to a paired micro:bit, you can usually reprogram if without losing the stored key.

 ### ~

-# Keyboard API
+# Keyboard Service #keyboard

 ## Starting the Keyboard Service #keyboard-startKeyboardService